SpaceAgeP91/GitHub-Repository-Initiation/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-- Fork the repo
+1. Fork the repo
-- Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. Create a feature branch (`git checkout -b feature/my-feature`)
-- Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. Commit your changes
-- Push to the branch (`git push origin feature/AmazingFeature`)
-- Open a Pull Request
+4. Open a pull request

 ## 📄 License